pawel-id/ts-sandbox/README.md

 $ npm install

 $ npm run test
-# this is failing with an error: annot find module '../src/hello.js'
+# this is failing with an error: cannot find module '../src/hello.js'
 ```

 The problem above might be related to `ts-node` also since `tap` also uses it to